emqx/emqx-tutorial/faq/faq_en.md

 ## Q: What's EMQ X?

 A: EMQ X is an open-source, distributed MQTT messaging broker, it can support up to million level of concurrent MQTT connections.
-It can be used to connected to any devices that supports MQTT protocol, and it can also be used for delivering message from server side to client.
+It can be used for connecting to any devices that support MQTT protocol, and it can also be used for delivering message from server side to client.

 ## Q: How many products in EMQ X?

-A: EMQ X totally has [3 products.](https://www.emqx.io/products) Different products supports different level of connections, features and services etc.
+A: EMQ X totally has [3 products.](https://www.emqx.io/products) Different products support different level of connections, features and services etc.

-- EMQ X Broker: EMQ X open source version, support the popular IoT protocols, such as MQTT, CoAP and LwM2M.
+- EMQ X Broker: EMQ X open source version, supports the popular IoT protocols, such as MQTT, CoAP and LwM2M.
 It supports 100k level concurrent MQTT connections.
 - EMQ X Enterprise: EMQ X enterprise version.
-It is based on open source version, and adds data persistence (support Redis, MySQL, MongoDB or PostgreSQL), data bridge to Kafka, LoRaWAN support, EMQ X monitoring, Kubernates deployment etc.  It supports 1M level concurrent MQTT connections.
+It is based on the open source version, and adds data persistence (support Redis, MySQL, MongoDB or PostgreSQL), data bridge to Kafka, LoRaWAN support, EMQ X monitoring, Kubernetes deployment etc. It supports 1M level concurrent MQTT connections.
-- EMQ X Platform: EMQ X Platform version is based on Enterprise version，and support 10M level concurrent MQTT connections.
-We can provide consulting service for complex IoT platforms, such as cross data center solutions.
+- EMQ X Platform: EMQ X Platform version is based on the Enterprise version，and support 10M level concurrent MQTT connections.
+We provide consulting service for complex IoT platforms, such as cross data center solutions.
 All kinds of services building an IoT platform can be provided, such as consulting, training, architect design, customized development, platform implementation, testing and operation.

 ## Q: What's the major difference between EMQ X enterprise and broker?

-A: EMQ X Enterprise (enterprise version) is based on Broker (open source version), it includes all of features of open source version.
+A: EMQ X Enterprise (enterprise version) is based on Broker (open source version), it includes all of the features of open source version.
 Comparing to open source version, it has following difference:

 - Concurrent connection level: the stable concurrent connection level for open source version is 100k, while enterprise version is 1M.
-- Data persistence : Enterprise version supports to persist data to several kinds of databases, includes the popular relational database, such as MySQL, PostgresSQL; Memory database, such as Redis; Non-SQL DB, such as MongoDB.
+- Data persistence: Enterprise version supports to persist data to several kinds of databases, includes the popular relational database, such as MySQL, PostgreSQL; Memory database, such as Redis; Non-SQL DB, such as MongoDB.
 - Kafka bridge: Forward MQTT message to Kafka clusters through internal bridge plugins, application can consume Kafka message to implement the streaming data process.
-- RabbitMQ bridge: Support to forward MQTT message to RabbitMQ, application can consume RabbitMQ message to integrate the 3rd party system.
+- RabbitMQ bridge: Support to forward MQTT message to RabbitMQ, application can consume RabbitMQ message to integrate with 3rd party system.
 - System monitoring (EMQ X Control Center)

   - EMQ X cluster monitor: Include statistics of connections, topics, message & sessions.

   - Erlang VM monitor: Erlang process, threads, memory, distributed database & distributed locks etc.

-  - Host monitor: Measurements of CPU, memory, disk, network and operate system.
+  - Host monitor: Measurements of CPU, memory, disk, network and operating system.
-- Securities: By configuration of TLS, DTLS connections and certifications to get higher secured connections.
+- security: By configuration of TLS, DTLS connections and certifications to get higher secured connections.